mdpetters/ImmutableAssignmentStatements.jl/README.md

 # ImmutableAssignmentStatements.jl

-*A simple Julia package to enforce pseudo-immutablity.*
+*A simple Julia package to enforce pseudo-immutablity*

 # Installation